stormcoph/Unity-Assembly-Utils/README.md

-# Hacking unity projects that doesnt use IL2CPP
+# Base for hacking unity games (that doesn't use IL2CPP)

 ## Creating The Project